 Other late effects can include hearing problems, hormonal imbalances, difficulty growing, mental health needs or cognitive deficiencies, bone density issues and easy bone fractures, fertility and reproductive problems, and more.

 If all of this sounds scary, it is.
 Imagine having a heart attack in your 20’s.
 Or being diagnosed with breast cancer in your 30’s as a result of the radiation you had as a child.
 Or fighting graft-vs-host-disease for years after the bone marrow transplant that rid your body of cancer.
-These are just a few of the reasons we say, “a cure is not enough.”
+These are just a few of the reasons we say cancer-free isn’t free.

 No Expiration Date